Treatment Episode Data Set: Admissions (TEDS-A) Client-Level Substance Use Data: Admissions

 TEDS-A is a national data system of annual admissions to substance use treatment facilities.
 A sibling data system—Treatment Episode Data Set: Discharges (TEDS-D)—collects data on discharges.

-TEDS-A contains records on admissions of people aged 12 or older, and includes information on admission demographics (for example, age, sex, race/ethnicity, employment status) and substance use characteristics (for example, substances used, age at first use, route of use, frequency of use, number of prior admissions).
+TEDS-A contains records on admissions of people aged 12 and older, and includes information on admission demographics (for example, age, sex, race/ethnicity, employment status) and substance use characteristics (for example, substances used, age at first use, route of use, frequency of use, number of prior admissions).
 TEDS-A records represent admissions rather than individuals, as a person may be admitted to treatment more than once.

 To learn more about TEDS or to read SAMHSA publications and reports that use TEDS, check out the SAMHSA Data Website.